Jbetts05/GitHub-Copilot-Demo/README.md

 # GitHub Copilot Demo

 2 demo files:
-demo.ipynb is a Python demo and demo_r is an R example
+demo.ipynb is a Python demo and R-demo.ipynb is an R example

 demo.ipynb
 - includes: